Essential Guide To Decorating Your Bento Box

 Bento Box: In order to start assembling your bento box, you will need a lunch box or food container.
 There are many options available to pick from, from simple plastic Tupperware to hand-crafted lacquerware.
-You can also head over to the Bokksu Marketplace and choose from the Moomin or Studio Ghibli lunchboxes available online.
+You can also head over to the Bokksu Boutique and choose from the Moomin or Studio Ghibli lunchboxes available online.

 Sauce Containers: You will need to prepare sauce containers to help you store your sauces separately from your food.
 This prevents sauces from being mixed up with food that it wasn’t meant for, and to keep your food from getting soggy.

 Organizers: Once you have your box prepared, you will need to get an assortment of silicone cups and dividers, and food picks to organize your food and keep them separated.
 Silicone cups are a good way to keep wet foods and dry foods separated, as well as keeping loose foods together.
 Dividers are used to separate your foods and keep your sections separated.
 You can use plastic dividers or edible dividers such as lettuce leaves.
 Food picks come in an assortment of colors and cute designs to help add a fun and colorful touch to your bento as well as help keep loose foods together such as meatballs and berries.

 The key rule of thumb in order to decorate a beautiful bento box is to make sure to your box is colorful.
 This means incorporating lots of colored fruits and vegetables to add vibrancy to your box.
 You should also incorporate fun shapes and designs to add more fun and depth to your box.
 Below are some fun ideas to add fun touches to decorating your food for your bento box.